BeakerTools/scrypto-toolkit/README.md

 # Scrypto Toolkit

 This library aims at providing open source tools for Scrypto developers.
 At the moment, these include:

 - [Better testing engine](test-engine/README.md)
 - [Data structures](data-structures/README.md)
 - [Maths library](maths/README.md) (Needs an overhaul)

 ## Contribute:

 To contribute please follow the [contribution guide](CONTRIBUTING.md).
 The following features are open for contribution.

 ### Data structures

 - [ ] Add more features to `BigVec`
 - [ ] Implement more data structures

 ### Test Engine

 - [ ] Implement the `EnvironmentEncode` trait for objects implementing the `ScryptoSbor` trait
 - [ ] Implement a better way to deal with Buckets/Proofs return.
 - [ ] Implement a nice way of querying component states.
 - [ ] Deal with more transaction failures.

 ### Maths

 - [ ] Replace methods' implementation with Padé approximants to improve performance
 - [ ] Create a CustomDecimal macro to create custom 256 bits decimal types
 - [ ] Implement other maths function
 - [ ] Do performance tests

+## Benchmarking tool

+- [ ] Develop a fee benchmarking tool for Scrypto